 On average, the blooms come out around the last week of March through the first week of April, and that’s typically a good time to aim for if you’re planning on visiting.
 But precisely when peak bloom occurs depends on the weather in the weeks and months leading up to it.
 And there’s no guarantee it will even fall within that period–sometimes it’s earlier, and sometimes it’s later.

 That’s because the date of the peak is heavily dependent on local weather conditions in the months leading up to it.
-Warmer, sunnier conditions through the winter and early spring tend to bring an earlier bloom.
+Warmer, sunnier conditions through the late-winter and early spring bring an earlier bloom.
 Sustained cold, wintry weather delays it.
-Unseasonably warm and sunny conditions in 1990 helped bring an early peak on March 15, and very cold conditions in 1958 delayed the peak bloom until April 18.
+Unseasonably warm and sunny conditions in 1990 helped bring an early peak on March 15, and very cold conditions in 1958 delayed the peak bloom until April 18, the earliest and latest blooms on record.

 The average peak bloom since 1921 is April 3, but in the past decade or so the peak bloom has trended earlier than the overall average.
 But to give an idea of how variable it can be, the peak bloom date for 2012 was March 20.
 The following year it was April 9.1